deRooijLab/HAECA/README.md

 **HAECA — Human Aging Endothelial Cell Atlas Analysis Pipelines**

 This repository contains R scripts and workflows for processing and analyzing Human Aging Endothelial Cell Atlas (HAECA) single-cell RNA-seq data.
-The pipeline converts tissue-specific endothelial Seurat objects into pseudobulk datasets, performs differential expression analysis, and generates summary plots.
+The pipeline converts tissue-specific endothelial Seurat objects into pseudobulk datasets, and performs differential expression analysis.
+See bottom of this page for analyses on single-cell level (e.g., CDKN1A+ vs. CDKN1A- cells).

 **Overview**